How to Plan your African Dream Safari – Step by Step Advice

 - The level of service you would like: Luxury and Exclusive Lodges offer the best assistance with highly trained and competent staff.
 Exclusive Lodges will provide world-class service, including a private butler and house cleaner.

 - Quality of Meal: Luxury and exclusive will serve restaurant-style meals.
 Some exclusive Lodges have their kitchen staff trained by renowned international chefs at exclusive Lodges.
-The rate of the meals will exceed some of the restaurants in Kampala.
+The meal rate will exceed that of some restaurants in Kampala.
 Midrange serves tasty and sumptuous meals.
 Many meals will be European, Asian, and African fusion meals.
 Dietary needs can be met, including Halal, Vegan, Vegetarian, and Gluten-Free.
-Certified Kosher meals are not possible; however, kosher-friendly meals can readily be served.
+Certified Kosher meals are impossible; however, kosher-friendly meals can be readily served.

 - The quality of the Safari Tour: You want a full-service safari with an experienced driver-guide.

-- Activities you choose: Gorilla Trekking Permits are $750, Chimpanzee Permits are $200, and Hot Air Balloon Rise is $380.
-Just three activities with costs that will increase the cost of your Safari.
+- You choose the activities: Gorilla Trekking Permits cost $750, Chimpanzee Permits cost $200, and Hot Air Balloon Rides cost $380—just three activities that will increase the cost of your Safari.

 Other Safari-related expenses: